rhhscs/rhhscs.github.io/_group_homes/contest-group.md

 # Contest Group

-The contest group is run by Ricky Qin and William Wu.
+The contest group is run by Tommy Shan, William Wu, and Luke Zhan.

 This group focuses on skills and techniques pertaining to writing solutions for computer science contest problems.
 This includes algorithms, problem solving strategies, and online resources.